 Getting ThereSoča valley can be reached from south (from Italy over Gorizia, from Slovenia over Idrija or Ajdovščina) or north (over Vršič Pass from Sava valley or over Predel pass from Tarvisio).
 It's also possible to arrive there from west, from Udine over the Učja/Uccea pass or from Udine to Cividale and then to Stupizza pass - so reaching Kobarid and then Drežnica or Krn village.

 Krn itself is most comfortably approached from south.
 Through the Soča valley the regular bus line is operating.
-By car you can drive from south up to the Krn village (960m) or to Drežnica village (540 m) on the western side.
-Above Drežnica alpine meadows of Zaprikraj and Zapleč (1200 m) can be reached by car, but from them, you must take an ascent over the long NW ridge.
+By car you can drive from south up to the Krn village (960 m) and Kuhinja meadow, 1000 m, or from the western side to Drežnica village (540 m).
+Above Drežnica, the alpine meadows of Zaprikraj and Zapleč (1200 m) can be reached by car, but from them, you must take an ascent over the long NW ridge.
 Remember again - ascending the summit from the Soča valley is a 2000 meters of altitude endeavour.
-From north you can drive by car into Lepena valley (700 m) where the trailhead starts, bringing you to the Krn lake.
-Many tourists also ascend Krn from Bohinj valley - far on east - especially in times of tour skiing or long range hiking.
+From the north you can drive by car into Lepena valley (700 m) where the trailhead starts, bringing you to the Krn lake.
+Many tourists also ascend Krn from Bohinj valley - far on the east - especially in times of tour skiing or long range hiking.

 Only three most obvious routes are named and shortly described here.